mtguerreiro/ocp/app/example_controller/readme.md

 This example is structured in the following way:

-- `main.c:` This file contains the `main` function, used to initialize `ocp`,the controller, and to interface with the simulation software.
+- `main.c:` This file contains the `main` function, used to initialize `ocp`, the controller, and to interface with the simulation software.
-- `ocpConfig.h`: Defines the number of traces and controllers in the system.
+- `ocpConfig.h`: Defines the number of traces and control systems in the system.
 - `stypes.h`: Configuration file for the simulation, containing a description of the input and output signals.
 - `buck.py` and `python_ex_controller.py`: Python files for this example. `buck.py` has definitions that are specific to the controller, and `python_ex_controller.py` shows how to interact with the controller.
 - Folder `app`: contains the source files for the controller.